jbankes/Hello_Jenkins/README.md

   3. Enter the name of your second job.
   4. Save
 3. Run your first job
+  1. Do this by clicking `build now` on the main page.
-  1. After that successfully builds go and check your second job.
+  2. After that successfully builds go and check your second job.
-  2. You should see it successfully run.
+  3. You should see it successfully run.
-  3. Select a Build Job from History and go to the console log to see your program output.
+  4. Select a Build Job from History and go to the console log to see your program output.
 If you program has run there then you successfully set up a basic pipeline.
 ![Job history](/img/jenkins_history.png)

 ###Wrapping it up